Funding Opportunities for Graduate Students

 Conditions of the Award

 1. If not already enrolled, successful applicants must enroll in the STS Ph.D. minor program in the year of their Summer Holtz scholarships.
-Holtz Summer Scholars must complete paperwork for enrollment in the STS Ph.D. minor by May 30, 2024 before any award funds are activated.
+Holtz Summer Scholars must complete paperwork for enrollment in the STS Ph.D. minor by May 30 of the awarded year before any award funds are activated.
 Those who fail to do so will forfeit their awards.
 They must also commit to completing the STS minor program.

 3. Recipients of the award are expected to participate fully in the activities of the lively STS community at UW-Madison, including regular attendance at Holtz Center colloquia, workshops and other events.